Dexterboss19/Photomosaic/README.md

 # Python-Photomosaic
-A python script (actually 2) that can create a photomosaic
+This is a python script that can produce a photomosaic by dividing the photo into a number of slices than replaicing them with your tiles using euclidian math or cielab space for finding the closes match of colours.
 ### Prerequisites
 image_slicer, pandas, numpy, colormath, cv2
 ```